 The Arcade Company believed in producing the best quality products in the market.
 Everything was made from the finest material obtainable and by skilled workmen.

-1891: The company moved again to a building which was previously owned by the Emory and Williams Canning Company.
+1891: The company moved again to a building that was previously owned by the Emory and Williams Canning Company.
 It was a perfect building for Arcade because of the machinery that was already installed.
 Charles Morgan’s design of coffee mill was patented on October 20, 1891 (No 461,784)

 1892: The new location was burned down to the ground.
 No one was able to identify the cause of the fire.
 The fire was the knockout punch to the rapidly growing company.
 Basically, everything burned including all supplies and new equipment.
-Not only that, about 40,000 finished coffee mills were destroyed by the fire.
+Not only that, but about 40,000 also finished coffee mills were destroyed by the fire.
 The Arcade Manufacturing Company has accrued a deficit of over $20,000.

-1909-1933: A variety line of toy products were produced such as the famous Yellow Cab and Fordson.
+1909-1933: A variety line of toy products was produced such as the famous Yellow Cab and Fordson.

 1935: Arcade introduced a line of inexpensive home-shop tools (Arcade Craft Tools and Craftmaster)